 When I found out that I was going to get to go to New York and meet Tyler Florence, I was floored.
 Not only was I going to meet him but I was going to learn how to make some great salads.
+I am sharing 3 salad recipes from there today.
 I have to admit for a foodie like me who lives here in Utah, it was a once in a lifetime chance!
 It was a quick trip.
 I just took a plane to New York, arrived about 1 1/2 hours before the event, went to the event, went back to the hotel, went to bed, woke up, and hopped on a plane back home.
 For me it was well worth it.

 The event was held at the Rustico Cooking School and was hosted by Wish-Bone Dressing.
 The event had a fun title.
 They called it “Live from New York It’s Salad Night.”
 The whole even was so fun.
 The best part had to be when Tyler taught us how to make 3 fantastic salads.